-- 16.3 Woodlot removal. - 16.4 Any woodlot planting failing to comply with any condition for allowed activities (a) to (d).
+- 16.3 Woodland removal. - 16.4 Any woodland planting failing to comply with any condition for allowed activities(a) to (d). - 16.5 Any vegetation maintenance, pruning, trimming or clearance or pest control activities: - (a) not complying with allowed activity condition (e); or - (b) not undertaken by Waitomo District Council or its contractor or a volunteer group approved by the Council; or

-- 16.5 Any vegetation maintenance, pruning, trimming or clearance or pest control activities: - (i) not complying with allowed activity condition (e); or - (ii) not undertaken by Waitomo District Council, Waikato Regional Council or approved contractors or a volunteer group approved by the Council; or - (iii)Undertaken within a significant natural area where a resource consent is required by the District Plan but has not been obtained.
+(c) Undertaken within a significant natural area where a resource consent is required by the District Plan but has not been obtained.